PAWS

 A properly placed set of Guillotine Style Toe Nail Trimmers.
 The Red line represents the stopping point of the quick, and the yellow line is the line of cut.
 The Nail in front of this one has already been trimmed.

 With Scissor style Nail Trimmers the nail is either inserted through the top (smaller nails) or passed through the center, the trimmer is then placed so that the cutting surface is at a right angle to the bottom and top of the nail so the blades will cut the nail from bottom to top, not from side to side.
-Once in position give the trimmers one hard firm squeeze to cut completely through the nail in one motion.
+Once in position give the trimmers one hard firm squeeze to cut completely through the nail in one smooth motion.

 A properly placed set of Scissor Type Nail Trimmers.
 Notice the position of the cutting surfaces, this ensures a proper cut.
 Dog toe nails should never be cut in a fashion that the nails are pinched in and cut from the sides.